apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-PODMAN-COMPOSE-README.md

 To use it in production you may need to carefully review all configurations and adjust.

-This Docker environment is to test/develop a Turbine app using a docker test database.
+The Container based environment is to test/develop a Turbine app using a container based test database.

-The build should take place outside the docker container.
+The build should take place outside the container.

-It is based on one docker-compose.yml file and two Dockerfiles.
+It is based on one docker-compose.yml file and two Dockerfiles and could be run with podman-compose (after some checks are done, see below)..

-Docker compose uses currently two customized services: **app** (maven:3-jdk-11) and **db** (mysql:latest).
+Docker compose uses currently two customized services: **app** (maven:latest) and **db** (mariadb:10.10).

+## Podman und Podman-compose

+- If using Podman (podman-compose) you have to add registry docker.io/library/ in etc/containers/registries.conf (or add a namespace before tag name in FROM of DOCKERFILE).
+- To allow inter container communication you should enable in /etc/containers/container.conf

+    [network]
+    network_backend = "netavark"

+- In docker-compose.yml networks has to be enabled because of this.

+ (tested for Debian bookworm, podman 4.3.1, running in root-less environment).
+You could check, that it is set by running

+    podman info | grep network

+.
+And just replace below docker compose with podman-compose (most commands)!

 ## Note

-- Mysql is replaced by Mariadb.
+- reference database is now Mariadb (mySQL may be used also after some adaptions in DOCKERFILE, but it is not tested in the first place).
 - Instead of using maven as the app service a Jetty container might be the better choice as currently console reloading might not work.
 To be able to use other maven tasks (in the container) in this case makes this nevertheless a reasonable choice.

 # Prepare

-To run the build with maven do this outside of the container using following mvn command:
+To run the build from the archetypes root use the following mvn command:

+    mvn install -Pdocker,mysql
+or
-    mvn install -Pdocker
+    mvn install -Pdocker,mariadb

+IMPORTANT: You habe to enable the profile mariadb or mysql to define the backend.

 ### Build Note